 - a restoration of the mining tax

-- constitutional laws to ensure governments will spend all transport funding on railways or road demolition
+- constitutional laws to require governments to spend all transport funding on railways or road demolition

-- a reduction in road capacity to pre-1974 levels, when public transport was able to pay its way profitably
+- lowering road capacity to pre-1974 levels, when public transport paid its way profitably with zero subsidies

-- to ultimately campaign for the abolition of private motorised transport from Australia, a step that with climate and biodiversity data known in 1980 could have been demanded then.
+- to campaign for ultimate the abolition of private motorised transport from Australia, a step that with climate and biodiversity data known in 1980 could have been demanded then.

 - The Democratic Socialist Party suggest that if the profits of mining and car companies were redirected into mass transit, abolition of private road vehicles could be achieved without any mobility loss